Last updated on

 How many watts of light do you need for a kitchen?
 In a nutshell, kitchen lights should be bright because you are working with knives and other cooking materials.
 For dark kitchens and more opaque fixtures, try 100 watts.
 If you get a lot of natural light, try using a slightly dimmer 80-watt bulb.

-If you want to be specific, here’s a formula how you can calculate how much watts you need for your size of kitchen:
+If you want to be specific, here’s a formula how you can calculate how many watts you need for your size of kitchen:

 Multiply the length times the width of the area you want to light and multiply that number times 1.5 to get how many watts of electricity you need for general illumination (1.5 watts per square foot).